This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 One of the most common treatment options for nuchal cord injuries is hypothermia therapy, also referred to as cooling therapy.

-Hypothermia therapy helps to reduce body temperatures on babies who were deprived of oxygen.
+Hypothermia therapy helps to reduce body temperatures in babies deprived of oxygen.
 Physicians may use a cooling cap to reduce the brain temperature to around 91 degrees Fahrenheit.
-Sometimes a cooling blanket is used.
+Sometimes, a cooling blanket is used.

 Nuchal Cord Risk Factors